Abugida

-Related concepts were introduced independently in 1948 by James Germain Février (using the term néosyllabisme) and David Diringer (using the term semisyllabary), then in 1959 by Fred Householder (introducing the term pseudo-alphabet).
+Related concepts were introduced independently in 1948 by James Germain Février (using the term néosyllabisme) and David Diringer (using the term semisyllabary), and in 1959 by Fred Householder (introducing the term pseudo-alphabet).
 The Ethiopic term "abugida" was chosen as a designation for the concept in 1990 by Peter T. Daniels.
-In 1992, Faber suggested "segmentally coded syllabically linear phonographic script", and in 1992 Bright used the term alphasyllabary, and Gnanadesikan and Rimzhim, Katz, & Fowler have suggested aksara or āksharik.
+Faber suggested "segmentally coded syllabically linear phonographic script"; William O. Bright used the term alphasyllabary; and Gnanadesikan and Rimzhim, Katz, & Fowler suggested aksara or āksharik.

-Abugidas include the extensive Brahmic family of scripts of Tibet, South and Southeast Asia, Semitic Ethiopic scripts, and Canadian Aboriginal syllabics.
-As is the case for syllabaries, the units of the writing system may consist of the representations both of syllables and of consonants.
+Abugidas include the extensive Brahmic family of scripts of Tibet and South and Southeast Asia; Semitic Ethiopic scripts; and Canadian Aboriginal syllabics.
+As in syllabaries, the writing system's units may consist of representations of both syllables and consonants.
 For scripts of the Brahmic family, the term akshara is used for the units.

+Etymology

+In several languages of Ethiopia and Eritrea, abugida traditionally meant letters of the Ethiopic or Geʽez script in which many of these languages are written.
+The Geʽez script is one of several segmental writing systems; others include Indic/Brahmic scripts and Canadian Aboriginal Syllabics.
+The word abugida derives from the letters 'ä, bu, gi, and da, in much the same way that abecedary derives from the Latin letters a be ce de, abjad derives from the Arabic a b j d, and alphabet derives from the two first letters in the Greek alphabet, alpha and beta.
+Abugida as a term in linguistics was proposed by Peter T. Daniels in his 1990 typology of writing systems.

 Terminology

-In several languages of Ethiopia and Eritrea, abugida traditionally meant letters of the Ethiopic or Ge‘ez script in which many of these languages are written.
-Ge'ez is one of several segmental writing systems in the world, others include Indic/Brahmic scripts and Canadian Aboriginal Syllabics.
-The word abugida is derived from the four letters, ä, bu, gi, and da, in much the same way that abecedary is derived from Latin letters a be ce de, abjad is derived from the Arabic a b j d, and alphabet is derived from the names of the two first letters in the Greek alphabet, alpha and beta.
-Abugida as a term in linguistics was proposed by Peter T. Daniels in his 1990 typology of writing systems.

-As Daniels used the word, an abugida is in contrast with a syllabary, where letters with shared consonants or vowels show no particular resemblance to one another, and also with an alphabet proper, where independent letters are used to denote both consonants and vowels.
-The term alphasyllabary was suggested for the Indic scripts in 1997 by William Bright, following South Asian linguistic usage, to convey the idea that "they share features of both alphabet and syllabary."
+As Daniels used the word, an abugida contrasts with a syllabary, where letters with shared consonant or vowel sounds have no particular resemblance.
+Furthermore, an abugida contrasts with an alphabet proper, where independent letters denote consonants and vowels.
+The term alphasyllabary was suggested for the Indic scripts in 1997 by William O. Bright, following South Asian linguistic usage, to convey that "they share features of both alphabet and syllabary."